 This book will provide practical guidance for enterprises using or considering using cloud computing.
 It will identify the related risk and controls, and provide a governance and controls framework based on COBIT 5, and an audit program using COBIT 5 for Assurance.
 This information can assist enterprises in assessing the risk and potential value of cloud investments and determine if the risk is within the acceptable level.
 In addition, it will provide a list of available publications and resources that can help determine if cloud computing is the appropriate solution for data and processes in scope.
 It is scheduled to be available in second quarter 2014.

 DevOps refers to the movement within IT to improve relationships between development and operations.
 It relies on agile-like development methods, allowing smaller code changes to be released more frequently (e.g., every 5 to 6 days) when compared with traditional development and release management (e.g., with long cycle times).
 These methods may be especially promising for new web-based applications (e.g., more than legacy applications).
-The first publication in this series is an overview white paper scheduled to be issued in the first quarter of 2014.
+The first publication in this series is an overview white paper scheduled to be issued in the second quarter of 2014.

 Risk Scenarios for COBIT 5 for Risk